Voices.com: Overview

 Voices is a platform that provides prices for different kinds of voice services, such as commercials or voicemail messages.
 Actors are not required to join a union to secure work on Voices and can audition for all jobs after joining the company's marketplace, however some of the clients seeking voice actors for national network campaigns, feature films, movie trailers and video game work require that talent joins the SAG-AFTRA union.
 It also has a library of articles to educate users about the voice acting industry and trends in the field.
 It allows employers in small markets to connect with voice actors in other regions, as well as connecting larger companies with voice actors.
 The site offers freelancers in more than 100 languages and dialects.
 Beside each freelancer's name there is a demo of the person's voice that employers can listen to.
 In May 2012, the website launched an app for iPad and iPhone devices, followed by the release of an app for Android devices in January 2013, both allowing job seekers to interact with potential employers directly over their mobile devices.
 The company added an app for the Apple watch in 2015.
 Clients that have worked with Voices.com include ESPN, PBS, The History Channel, Reader’s Digest, NBC, DreamWorks Animation, Sony, and Greer & Associates.

 Controversies and criticism

 In 2015, Voices was accused by several voice actors of funneling client's budgets intended to pay the actor's fee to the company by installing an opaque system of "managed services" fees.
 Neither the talents nor the clients had been informed about how much of a given budget would be taken by Voices.
 In an interview with Graeme Spicer, David Ciccarelli finally admitted to this practice.
 After realizing the backlash the interview would create, it was not published as intended.

-Over the following months and years, more voice actors have voiced their concerns about Voices.com's business ethics.